umran/fsm/readme.md

 ````

 ### Defining the state machine
-Finally, once the state names and event methods have been defined we define the state machine like so:
+Finally, once the state names and event methods have been defined, we define the state machine like so:
 ````go
 func (order *Order)  Initialize(initialStateName string) {
   var states map[string]*fsm.State